-WARNING
+SAP ACADEMIC WARNING

 If a student fails to meet satisfactory academic progress standards for either attendance or academics at any evaluation point, the student will automatically be placed on an SAP Warning Status and will remain in that status until the next evaluation point.
 At the warning period, a written academic plan will be agreed to by the student and Director.
-(If both parties cannot agree on the academic plan, enrollment may be terminated.)
+If both parties cannot agree on the academic plan, enrollment may be terminated.
 The student will be counseled regarding actions required.
-A student placed on a SAP Warning status may continue to receive FSA funds.
-The student will be counseled on the potential loss of eligibility of FSA funds, if applicable, and will be advised on steps necessary to correct the academic deficiency and be reinstated to good academic standing.
+A student placed on an SAP Warning status may continue to receive financial aid funds.
+The student will be counseled on the potential loss of eligibility of financial aid funds, if applicable, and will be advised on steps necessary to correct the academic deficiency and be reinstated to good academic standing.

-PROBATION/APPEAL/REINSTATEMENT AND REESTABLISHING ELIGIBILITY PROCEDURES
+SAP PROBATION/APPEAL/REINSTATEMENT AND REESTABLISHING ELIGIBILITY PROCEDURES

-A student who fails to meet satisfactory academic progress after the SAP Warning period will lose their FSA eligibility (if applicable).
-The student may appeal this determination, and if he/she prevails, the student will be placed on SAP Probation.
+A student who fails to meet satisfactory academic progress after the SAP Warning period will lose their financial aid eligibility (if applicable).
+The student may appeal this determination, and if he/she prevails, the student will be placed on SAP Probation, and financial aid will be reinstated for one payment period.
 An SAP Probation determination explains why the student did not make satisfactory progress and document the circumstance(s) which caused them to have unsatisfactory progress.
 The basis for filing an appeal, such as the death of a relative, injury or illness of the student, or other extenuating circumstances, requires documentation.
 The written appeal request must also include a statement of what has changed in the student's situation that will allow the student to meet the standards for SAP by the beginning of the next evaluation period.